 In Washington, local criminal justice information systems are not typically accessed to determine eligibility for conviction vacation.
-As noted above, these individual systems - such as law enforcement records management systems, prosecution case management systems, and the few courts that use their own case management system - have established policies, procedures, and technological means to provide AOC and WSP23 systems with the necessary data to determine if an individual's conviction is eligible for vacation.
+As we noted above, these individual systems (e.g., law enforcement records management systems, prosecution case management systems, and the few courts that use their own case management system) have established policies, procedures and technological capabilities to provide AOC and WSP23 with the necessary data to determine whether an individual's conviction is eligible for vacation.